-By default, renderdl use as many threads as there are available cores.
+By default, renderdl use as many threads as there are available cores (including virtual/logical cores).

 |Prints a progress status after each rendered bucket.|

-Print NSI commands instead of sending them into the renderer.
-An example usage is converting a binary (or compressed) NSI into an human readable ASCII version:
+Print the NSI commands in human readable ascii format instead of processing them for rendering.
+This can be used to convert a binary (or compressed) NSI file into an human readable ASCII file:

 Outputs the NSI commands in binary format.
 For example:

 renderdl -cat -binary ascii.nsi > binary.nsi

 Outputs the NSI file in compressed form.
 For example:

 |expand all procedurals and archives.
 This is very useful when packaging an NSI file.|

 |output NSI stream to filename instead of stdout.|

 No File Name Specified